UN Security Council Debates Escalating Guyana-Venezuela Row - UrduPoint

 UN Security Council Debates Escalating Guyana-Venezuela Row

-United Nations, (APP - UrduPoint / Pakistan Point News - 9th Dec, 2023) The United Nations Security Council met behind closed doors Friday on the fast-escalating row between South American neighbors Venezuela and Guyana over a disputed oil-rich region.
+United Nations, (APP - UrduPoint / Pakistan Point News - 9th Dec, 2023) The United Nations Security Council met behind closed doors on Friday to discuss the fast-escalating row between South American neighbors Venezuela and Guyana over a disputed oil-rich region.

+World leaders called for calm as Venezuela decried joint US-Guyana military exercises as a "provocation" and vowed to push ahead with its "recovery" of the Essequibo region, which both neighbors claim as their own.

+Guyana says Venezuela's move on Essequibo, disputed for more than a century, "threatens international peace and security".

-Delegates left the meeting -- which took place at Guyana's request -- with roses offered by Ecuador, which chairs the Council this month.
+Delegates left Friday's meeting -- which took place at Guyana's request -- with roses offered by Ecuador, chair of the Council this month.
 None made statements to reporters.

-Guyana says Caracas' move on the oil-rich Essequibo region, disputed for more than a century, "threatens international peace and security."

-World leaders called for calm as Venezuela decried joint US-Guyana military exercises as a "provocation" and vowed to push ahead with the "recovery" of the region, which both neighbors claim as their own.

 Fears of the conflict blowing up have deepened after Venezuelan President Nicolas Maduro's government held a controversial referendum Sunday on the fate of Essequibo.